wgmfisch-appdev/omnicalc-actions/README.md

     users
     ```

 The ability to, given a blob of text, automatically extract keywords from it is pretty powerful!
-Using this technique you could, for example, automatically categorize blog posts.
+Using this technique you could, for example, automatically suggest hashtags for blog posts.

 Visit the [AutoTag page](https://algorithmia.com/algorithms/nlp/AutoTag), and near the bottom find the Ruby instructions and explore them a bit.
 We're going to use them as a guide to get the auto-tagging functionality working in our controller.